noraainuse/xascii/README.md

 # Xascii
-Simple tools for image to ascii xascii is simple tools that can convert image files into ascii
+Simple tools for image to ascii xascii is simple tools that can convert image files into ascii (*￣▽￣)b

 ### Features
 - Fast image processing written in Rust
 - Supports multiple image formats (PNG, JPG, JPEG, GIF)